gavmac33/ChoreBot/README.md

 Resets chore flags to "incomplete".

 #### respond_sms:
 Responds to all user messages.
-User may choose one of several options: <br />
+User may choose one of several options: <br/>
-`Option`: view all options <br />
+`Option`: view all options <br/>
-`Micromanage`: view everyone's chores and whether they have been completed <br />
+`Micromanage`: view everyone's chores and whether they have been completed <br/>
-`Status`: view your own chore, and whether it has been marked complete <br />
+`Status`: view your own chore, and whether it has been marked complete <br/>
 respond_sms also handles user input about whether they have completed their chore (in response to `harasser`'s questioning)